ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 Depending on how your website is coded, please ensure that it cannot be accessed via different URLs — for example, the first using *HTTP* and the second using *HTTPS*.
 If this is the case, the same content will be accessible from several different addresses, which is considered duplicate content by search engines.

-This can lower your website’s SEO ranking.
-Check that your code "forces" the use of *HTTPS*, via a rewrite rule to be placed in your website's code when you want to enable *HTTPS*.
+This can lower your website’s search engine ranking.
+Check that your code forces the use of *HTTPS*, via a rewrite rule to be placed in your website's code when you want to enable *HTTPS*.

 Please note that if you are using a turn-key website, its structure automatically manages rewrite rules.
 As a result, you should not have to make any changes to your website’s code.